-1 Reasons of loss or inadequate profits During the financial year ended March 31, 2022, major reason for inadequacy of profit is the higher depreciation charge during the year (increased to Rs.937.48 lakhs in FY 2021-22 from Rs.597 lakhs) due to the capitalisation of Greenfield project at Katepally I Remuneration payable under item 6 & 7 (i.e., Dr. Amarnath Gupta & Mr. Y. Durga Prasada Rao) would exceed the limits prescribed.
-Hence this proposal under applicable provisions o Schedule V. 2 Steps taken or proposed to Due to the huge order inflow during April-May 2022, the company is expected to perform well in FY 2022-23 onwards.
-2 be taken for improvement The Company is optimistic on the better profitability for the current financial year, due to eased and improved market conditions.
-Expected increase in productivity and profits in measurable terms.
-The Company places priority on defence explosives and continues commercial explosives or feasibility basis.
-3 With the execution of the current order book and stabilization of Raw Material prices, the company can get better margins. - However, at this point in time, the Company would not be in a position to comment on the overall increase in the productivity/profitability for the financial year, as it is based on various internal and external factors including prospective pandemic induced restrictions and resultan impact, if any.
+1 Reasons of loss or During the financial year ended March 31, 2023, major reason for inadequacy of profit is due to the lesser contribution from Defence segment and delay in billing from defence products.
+I inadequate profits Remuneration payable under item 4 (i.e., Dr. Amarnath Gupta) would exceed the limits prescribed.
+Hence this proposal under applicable provisions of Schedule V. ) Steps taken or proposed to Due to the huge order inflow during June & July 2023, the company is expected to perform well in FY 2023-24 onwards. be taken for improvement The Company is optimistic on the better profitability for the current financial year, due to eased and improved market conditions.
+3 The Company places priority on defence explosives and continues commercial explosives on feasibility basis. expected increase in company can get better margins. productivity and profits in However, at this point in time, the Company would not be in a overall increase in the productivity/profitability for the financia With the execution of the current order book and stabilization of Raw Material prices, the company can get better margins.
+However, at this point in time, the Company would not be in a position to comment on the overall increase in the productivity/profitability for the financial year, as it is based on various internal and external factors including prospective pandemic induced restrictions and resultant impact, if any.